Mt. Eyjafjallajökull volcano and glacier

 Eyjafjallajokull is, first and foremost, a glacier

 Although in its substance, Eyjafjallajökull is a mountain and a volcano, it is primarily a glacier.
 It is the seventh-largest glacier in Iceland and has been a spectacular white landmark by the south shore for centuries.
 Even though the 2010 eruption caught much attention, the volcano is never viewed as one of Iceland’s main volcanoes.
 It is not likely to erupt again anytime soon.
 The glacier has two spectacular outlet glaciers or glacier tongues, Gýgjökull and Steinholtsjökull.
 Both are part of the glacier's fascinating north slopes and the drive to the oasis Þórsmörk.
 Gýgjökull is right below the crater and is where water and ice came with force into the river Markarfljót during the eruption.
 The slopes are also packed with fascinating wonders like waterfalls and mystical canyons.
-From Seljalandsfoss all the way to Þórsmörk, a 30-kilometer drive, it is a world of history and landscape packed in one.
+From Seljalandsfoss all the way to Þórsmörk, a 30 kilometer, or 19 miles, drive, it is a world of history and landscape packed in one.